Doctors Note Logo

 • Medications: Medicines like tamsulosin can help.
 Tamsulosin works by relaxing the muscles in the bladder and prostate, making it easier to urinate.

-If someone is having problems with their urine stream, it's important for them to talk to a doctor.
-The doctor can help figure out what might be causing the problem and how best to treat it.
+If you're experiencing problems with your urine stream, you can use our free AI symptom checker to better understand your symptoms, or talk to a doctor who can help figure out what might be causing the problem and how best to treat it.

 Tell your friends about us.